 ‘I never wanted to be a toilet paper mogul as a kid’

 The Who Gives a Crap CEO argued its customer base extended well beyond Millennials and Gen Z, who are generally considered the most avid consumers of ethical products.

 “If you look at our customers, it’s not just a Gen Z product.
 Gen Z is actually a smaller part of the demographic than the Boomer demographic.
 We see that this is something that appeals across age groups and pretty much every single part of Australian society,” Mr Griffiths said.

-The latest GivingLarge Report is available here
+The latest GivingLarge Report and past reports are available here